Gabrieal4Real/Pokedex151/README.md

 - **Dependency Injection:** All screens use Koin for dependency injection, ensuring ViewModels are managed by the DI container for maintainability and testability.
 - **Architecture:** The app follows a **MVVM** architecture, with a clean separation of concerns, making it easy to understand and maintain.
+- **Testing:** The app features simple unit tests for ViewModels using MockK, ensuring a high level of quality and reliability.

 ## Getting Started